What to Expect From a Medical Fitness Specialist

-- They should hold a bachelor’s or master’s degree in a fitness or health related field and/or a national recognized certification.
+- They should hold a bachelor’s or master’s degree in a fitness or health-related field and/or a nationally recognized certification

-- They should participate in continuing education to stay apprised in safety, methodology and technology in the fitness industry.
+- They should participate in continuing education to stay apprised of safety, methodology, and technology in the fitness industry

 - They should provide you with a medical, orthopedic or physical therapy release form if appropriate and adjust as needed.

 - They should evaluate your needs, fitness level, and capabilities when designing a progressive fitness program for you.